-delivery Public service is implementation of services and making sure they are timely delivered to people and places they are intended to.
+Public service delivery is the implementation of services and making sure they are timely delivered to people and places they are intended to.
 If the private sector is the engine of growth, then the public sector is the fuel needed to propel that engine to function profitably.
 However, the general view on public service delivery has not be satisfactory with complaints of excessive bureaucratic procedures intended to extort money from prospective clients, thereby stalling social and economic development, deepening the suffering of The negative impacts of bureau the people.

 pathology, as a result of ineffective civil/public institutions are too costly to quantity in monetary terms.
-Until government pursue a strong public sector reforms, setting measurable objectives, public disciplining corrupt servants reprimanding ineffective institutions, bureaucracy shall only be a word in the dictionary.
+Until government pursue a strong public sector reforms, setting measurable objectives, disciplining corrupt public servants and reprimanding ineffective institutions, bureaucracy shall only be a word in the dictionary.